On Average-Case Error Bounds for Kernel-Based Bayesian Quadrature: Introduction

+Extensive early work on numerical integration appeared in the literature on information-based complexity, e.g., see \citep{Bak59,Nov88,tra03,Nov08} and the references therein.
+Function classes considered included Sobolev, H\"older, and others, with the Sobolev class being particularly related to the Mat\'ern RKHS (see Appendix \ref{sec:sobolev}).
+More explicit use of kernel-based methods appeared in \citep{Nar02,Wen04,Wen05,Rie10}, and Bayesian quadrature from a probabilistic perspective \citep{Ras06,Kan16,Kan18,Wyn21} has gained particular popularity due to its role in statistical machine learning.

-Early literature such as \cite{Bak59} proved that in the noiseless setting, the best possible worst-case (deterministic) error is $\Theta(T^{-\frac{\nu}{d}-\frac{1}{2}})$, whereas by considering the average-case error of a randomized algorithm, this can be reduced to $\Theta(T^{-\frac{\nu}{d}-1})$ \cite{Nov06}.
-An extensive survey of the noiseless setting can be found in \cite{Nov06}, where it is also noted that Monte Carlo methods attain $O\big(\frac{1}{\sqrt T}\big)$ error; this observation readily extends to the noisy setting with $\sigma = O(1)$.
+{\bf Upper Bounds Under the Mat\'ern Kernel.} For $d$-dimensional Mat\'ern-$\nu$ RKHS functions with query budget $T$, early literature such as \citep{Bak59, Nov88} proved that in the noiseless setting, the best possible worst-case (deterministic) error is $\Theta(T^{-\frac{\nu}{d}-\frac{1}{2}})$, whereas by considering the average-case error of a randomized algorithm, this can be reduced to $\Theta(T^{-\frac{\nu}{d}-1})$.
+An extensive survey of the noiseless setting can be found in \citep{Nov88}, where it is also noted that basic Monte Carlo sampling attains $O(T^{-\frac{1}{2}})$ error; this observation also extends immediately to the noisy setting with $\sigma = O(1)$ \citep{Pla96}.

-In the noisy setting, a particularly related work is \cite{Wyn21}, which considers estimating the function in $L^2$-norm.
-This turns out to be a sufficient condition for estimating the integral in our setting, but not a necessary one, making the resulting BQ error bound of $O(T^{-\frac{2\nu+d}{4\nu+4d}})$ suboptimal when applied to the noisy BQ problem.

-In contrast, in the noiseless setting, is is known that BQ with non-adaptive sampling, in the {\em worst case} (with respect to the function $f(\xv)$ {\em and} the $L^2$-bounded weighting function $p(\xv)$; see \eqref{eq:integral0}), is equivalent to estimating the function in $L^2$ norm \cite{Bac17}.
-Such an equivalence does not hold in our setting, since (i) the random noise naturally lends itself to an average-case criterion, and (ii) we are interested in general choices of $p(\xv)$, and our hardness results will consider $p(\xv)=1$ (the equivalence in \cite{Bac17} does not apply under this choice).

-We note that \cite{Wyn21} (as well as the earlier work of \cite{Kan16}) has the notable feature of considering misspecification with respect to the RKHS (e.g., assuming a different $\nu$ value to the true one), but we will focus on the well-specified case.

-Having introduced the related works, we now discuss our results in more detail: \begin{itemize} \item When $\sigma$ is constant, we find that simple Monte Carlo estimation is order-optimal. \item When $\sigma>T^{-\frac{\nu}{d}-\frac{1}{2}}$ and $\sigma = o(1)$, the scaling reduces to $\sigma T^{-\frac{1}{2}}$, which strictly improves on Monte Carlo. \item If $\sigma<T^{-\frac{\nu}{d}-\frac{1}{2}}$, then Monte Carlo sampling is again strictly suboptimal, and the difficulty of the problem matches the noiseless setting up to constant factors. \item The bound in \cite{Wyn21} is suboptimal in view of the fact that $\frac{2\nu+d}{4\nu+4d}<\frac{1}{2}<\frac{\nu}{d}+1$, but in fairness, their work also handles the more difficult problem of estimating the entire function in $L^2$-norm. \end{itemize} Our results and the most relevant existing ones are summarized in Table \ref{tab:compare}.
+As we hinted above, the $L^2$-error bounds for the Mat\'ern kernel with noise in \citep{Wyn21} will be particularly useful for our purposes, including in misspecified settings.
+Some implications of these results for noisy BQ were also noted in \citep{Wyn21}, but they resulted in worse scaling (namely, $\Theta(T^{-\frac{s}{2s+d}})$ with $s = \nu+\frac{d}{2}$) than that shown in Table \ref{tab:compare}.
+In fairness, however, several of the results in \citep{Wyn21} can also be applied to settings with non-stochastic noise, whereas we only handle i.i.d.~random noise.